 Green & Stone of Chelsea

-Green and Stone of Chelsea, picture framers and supplier of specialist art materials, was first established in Chelsea in 1927 and is the longest running shop on the popular Kings Road.
-The shop was originally based within the Chenil Gallery, whose directors were Augustus John and Bernard Shaw.
+Green & Stone of Chelsea, picture framers and supplier of specialist art materials, was first established on the King’s Road in Chelsea in 1927 when Mr Alfred Green and his sons Alfie and Peter were invited to work from the Chenil Gallery by its directors, Augustus John and Bernard Shaw.

 Thank you for your continued support.

 — Hester Baldwin, Manager of Green and Stone of Chelsea

 Throughout our 93 years in the Borough of Kensington and Chelsea Green & Stone have had the chance of supplying art materials to some wonderful people – here are just a few: